coremaze/awtools/universe/README.md

 ## Overview

-The Universe server is the central server to which all players, bots, and World servers connect to and are managed by.
+The Universe server is the central server to which all players, bots, and World servers connect and are managed by.

 ## Building